LED Data Center Lighting

 These are meant to look pretty and come in form of wall sconces and chandeliers.
-They can be used as part of a layered lighting design to create an appealing, balanced, and comfortable working environment for data center workers.
+They can be part of a layered lighting design to create a comfortable working area.

-Color temperature is not only an aesthetic choice, it also creates a healthy and comfortable work environment for data center technicians.
+Color temperature is not only an aesthetic choice.
+It also creates a healthy and comfortable work environment for data center technicians.
 The color temperature of a light fixture will impact not only the mood but the space’s emotional nature.
 It is an indication of the light's appearance to the human eye.

 2300K - 2700K (very warm white light)